digital-asset/docs.daml.com/docs/2.8.7/docs/canton/usermanual/monitoring.rst

 The following other key metrics are monitored:

-- A binary gauge indicates whether the node is `healthy or not healthy <https://docs.daml.com/ops/common-metrics.html#health-metrics>`__.
+- A binary gauge indicates whether the node is :ref:`healthy or not healthy <health-metrics>`.
 This can also be used to infer which node is passive in a highly available configuration because it will show as not being healthy, while the active node is always healthy.
 - A binary gauge signals whether a node is active or passive, for identifying which node is the active node.
-- A binary gauge `detects when pruning is occurring <https://docs.daml.com/ops/common-metrics.html#pruning-metrics>`__.
+- A binary gauge :ref:`detects when pruning is occurring <pruning-metrics>`.
 - Each participant node measures the count of the inflight (dirty) requests so the user can see if ``maxDirtyRequests`` limit is close to being hit.
 The metrics are:  ``canton_dirty_requests`` and ``canton_max_dirty_requests``.
 - Each participant node records the distribution of events (updates) received by the participant and allows drill-down by event type (package upload, party creation, or transaction), status (success or failure), participant ID, and application ID (if available).
 The counter is called ``daml_indexer_events_total``.
 - The ledger event requests are totaled in a counter called ``daml_indexer_metered_events_total``.
-- `JVM garbage collection metrics <https://docs.daml.com/ops/common-metrics.html#jvm-metrics>`__ are collected.
+- :ref:`JVM garbage collection metrics <jvm-metrics>` are collected.

 This list is not exhaustive.
 It highlights the most important metrics.